singularityware/singularityware.github.io/pages/docs/user-docs/docs-instances.md

 web3             792      /home/mibauer/nginx.img
 ```

-Once an instance is started, the environment inside of that instance will never change.
 If the service you want to run in your instance requires a bind mount, then you must pass the `-B` option when calling `instance.start`.
 For example, if you wish to capture the output of the `web1` container instance which is placed at `/output/` inside the container you could do:

 ```
 $ singularity instance.start -B output/dir/outside/:/output/ nginx.img  web1